kanidm/kanidm/book/src/developers/designs/replication.md

 other nodes.
 This is to prevent the risk of data corruption / zombies.

 There is some harm to extending the RUV trim / tombstone reaping window.
 This window could be expanded even to values as long as years.
-It would however increase the risk of conflicting changes however, where nodes that are segregated for extended periods have been accepting changes that may conflict with the other side of the topology.
+It would increase the risk of conflicting changes however, where nodes that are segregated for extended periods have been accepting changes that may conflict with the other side of the topology.